justin4957/tamagotchi/README.md

 # 🎮 Tamagotchi - Terminal Virtual Pet

 A nostalgic terminal-based Tamagotchi simulator written in Go that brings back the magic of virtual pets from the late 2010s!
 Warning, emulates, for descriptive purposes, unaffiliated semiotic / semantic clustering using digital activity, when activated.
+Check with all your network providers, and telecoms companies for consent at utilizing their networks for unaffiliated network clustering activity for behaviorally interrelated contextual side proceesses.

 <img width="151" height="180" alt="Screenshot 2025-12-03 at 12 27 49 PM" src="https://github.com/user-attachments/assets/c0e5e450-ab71-4b02-984f-41ac9c389c30" />